Europe by Rail is a book with a history which extends back to the 19th century - a title inspired by one man.

 For the first time in 2011, Europe by Rail came with the subtitle The Definitive Guide.
 And thus the book conspicuously connects with the past.
 Thomas Cook’s first tourist handbooks, written and published in the mid 1870s, were most surely the definitive handbooks for rail travellers of that period.

 Since the 13th edition in 2012, the international travel company Thomas Cook has withdrawn from the published travel guidebook and timetable market.
 Recent editions have relied on new publishers.
-The 15th and 16th editions of the book have both been published by hidden europe publications.
+Recent editions of the book have been published by hidden europe publications.

 It is, we think, a title with an illustrious past and a bright future.